Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Experiment

 \subsection{Ablation Studies}

-\boldparagraph{Tracking Framework Ablations} \cref{tab:framework_ablation} shows ablations of key components in our tracking framework.
-The first row shows our full pipeline with all components enabled.
-Removing feature refinement causes query features to remain fixed across frames, leading to tracking failure when target appearance changes significantly over time.
-Disabling frequency filtering introduces high-frequency noise that interferes with robust feature matching between query and target points.
-Disabling soft-argmax operation results in a purely correlation-based approach, which is less robust to occlusion and noise.
-Removing forward-backward consistency check eliminates the ability to predict point visibility, causing incorrect occlusion detection and persistent tracking of invisible points.
-Disabling feature upsampling results in low-resolution predictions that lack sufficient spatial precision for accurate point localization.
+\textbf{Tracking Framework Ablations}. \cref{tab:framework_ablation} presents ablations of the key components in our tracking framework.
+The first row shows the full model with all components enabled.
+Removing frequency filtering or head selection causes a clear performance drop, highlighting the importance of suppressing high-frequency noise and selecting informative heads for robust matching.
+Please refer to the supplementary for qualitative results across different frequency bands and attention heads.
+Removing the other modules consistently degrades performance to varying degrees: disabling soft-argmax leads to a purely correlation-based approach that is less robust to occlusion and noise; without feature refinement, the model struggles to handle appearance changes; removing the forward–backward consistency check weakens reliability under occlusion; and disabling feature upsampling results in low-resolution predictions and poorer localization accuracy.